rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

    you want to have it run in a reproducible environment and not mess with the operating system.
 So running it inside a container makes sense.

+Here we'll focus on **Local Agents** as used by developers on their own machines.

 ### Devcontainers

 If you are using [Devcontainers] for your development needs, a quick way to give